 A few years ago, I wrote a post about joining frequent flier programs.
 At the time, I was in the process of picking one to join, but now I feel the post is a bit dated, and my thoughts on the subject have changed as I’ve started to get more into mileage programs and accumulating frequent flier miles.
 Which means it’s a good time to write a new post on the topic.

-Now, 3 years after my first post, I believe that unless you are a super flier, you shouldn’t stick to one airline or airline alliance.
+Now, three years after my first post, I believe that unless you are a super flier, you shouldn’t stick to one airline or airline alliance.
 Using credit cards and special offers will get you all the extra points and miles you need to get free flights on any alliance.
 There’s no need to be loyal.
 The only thing gained by being loyal to one airline is elite status and the amazing perks that come with it.

-And herein lies the problem.
+And therein lies the problem.
 If you spread out your flights among a large number of different carriers, you dilute your mileage balance.
 It will take you ages to earn enough miles to redeem for a free flight, and you definitely won’t fly enough on one airline to gain elite status.
 It takes 20,000 miles on most airlines to get the lowest elite status.
 Most people don’t fly that much per year.

 Elite status is all I care about.
 I want the extra perks — the free baggage, airport lounges, priority boarding, and free upgrades.
 I will pay more for a ticket and be loyal, because, in the end, the perks make the higher price worth it.